anchal155/ecom-show-vue-app/README.md

 Run the command "npm run serve by going into the backend folder shop-backend Application will be running on the port 8085

-Ensure mongosb local is running using mongoshell in backend to avoid issues
+Ensure mongodb local is running using mongoshell in backend to avoid issues

+Ensure all the paackages and dependencies are installed using npm install